 Nevertheless, dogs can eat spinach and enjoy some nutritional benefits from it, even in very small degrees.
 In fact, very tiny and very infrequent portions are what’s recommended here.

-Spinach will give your dog more in the way of beta carotene and fibre, for example, but also a great amount of iron.
+Spinach will give your dog more in the way of beta carotene and fiber, for example, but also a great amount of iron.

 These all help to make your dog more resistant and hardy to their environment, and add to long term strength and vitality.